Akliph/Model-Blockchain/README.md

 # Model-Blockchain
 A small model proof-of-work blockchain which will be based on python-flask running a full node with a RESTful API.

-This blockchain is heavily based on bitcoin.
-The main differece being it sends data over HTTP and all of the code is much less efficient.
+This blockchain is mostly based on the bitcoin protocol.
+The main differece being it sends data over HTTP and its definitely not secure.

 # Endpoints
 **Default Port** ```1337```